Configuring Centralized Cache Management in HDFS

 - Clients can use the zero-copy read API, and incur almost no overhead, because each DataNode does a checksum verification of cached data only once.

-Centralized cache management is most useful for files that are accessed repeatedly.
-For example, a fact table in Hive that is often used in joins is a good candidate for caching.
-On the other hand, caching the input of a one-year reporting query is probably less useful, as the historical data might be read only once.
+Centralized cache management is best used for files that are accessed repeatedly.
+For example, a fact table in Hive that is often used in JOIN clauses is a good candidate for caching.
+Caching the input of an annual reporting query is probably less useful, as the historical data might be read only once.

 Centralized cache management is also useful for mixed workloads with performance service-level agreements (SLAs).
 Caching the working set of a high-priority workload insures that it does not contend for disk I/O with a low-priority workload.